Orlando-pt/vaquinha/README.md

 # vaquinha
-A application made to help a friend with his university payments.
+A application designed to help a friend with his university payments.